aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 loss from 2001 to the current version, which is updated annually [@theGFW].
 The data is available both on the [project website](https://data.globalforestwatch.org/documents/941f17325a494ed78c4817f9bb20f33a/explore) and on [GEE](https://developers.google.com/earth-engine/datasets/catalog/UMD_hansen_global_forest_change_2024_v1_12), where it was developed.
-This project uses v1.12, in which the last year of tree loss dating is 2024, preparing it for download on the GEE platform with this [replication script](https://code.earthengine.google.com/4a12b7504ceafe7f422dd7efbe804b67).
+This project used v1.12, in which the last year of tree loss dating was 2024, preparing it for download on the GEE platform with this [replication script](https://code.earthengine.google.com/4a12b7504ceafe7f422dd7efbe804b67).
 To use this script, you need a [GEE account and project](https://console.cloud.google.com/earth-engine/welcome) and sufficient space on Google Drive.
 When executing the command lines, you will be offered to download the file, which you need to save to Google Drive.

-After executing the command lines and preparing the results in Google Drive, four files are available for download.
+After executing the command lines and preparing the results in Google Drive, four files become available for download.
 The location to download them is `Geodata/2024/Trees/GFW/RAW/`.
 After download, these files need to be projected to match the reference raster.